iperal2021/empotrados/docs/Vending_Machine/index.md

 }
 ```

 With this *IF* sentence I can select the menu that is shown in the *LCD*, it depends of the admin variable.
+Previously I used the interruption callback to call the *admin()*, but to avoid recursion I decided to change it to that other form, using only a variable to switch between menus.

 ```c
 if (digitalRead(BUTTON) == LOW && isPress == false) {